lemuelkumarga/wildlife-trade/README.md

 and the above summary, we know that:

 1. Each row corresponds to the <span class="hl">total trade</span>
-    between two countries for a particular species at a particular unit.
+    between two countries for a particular species at a particular term.
     This is contrary to popular belief that each row corresponds to one shipment.
-(See Section 3.1 for more details)
+(See Section 3.1 for more details.)
 2. Not all animals in the data are endangered.
 For example, the
     <a href="https://en.wikipedia.org/wiki/White-tailed_eagle" target="_blank">white-tailed
     eagle (Haliaeetus albicilla)</a> is specified as
     <span class="hl">Least Concern</span> on
-    <a href="http://www.iucnredlist.org/details/22695137/0" target="_blank">IUCN
+    <a href="http://www.iucnredlist.org/details/22695137/0" target="_blank">the
-    Red List</a>.
+    IUCN Red List</a>.
 3. Terms are <span class="hl">heterogenous</span>.
-For examples, some quantities correspond to bodies, while others correspond to feathers.
+For example, some quantities correspond to bodies, while others correspond to feathers.
 4. Units are also <span class="hl">varied</span>.
-Quantities can be quoted as distinct counts (i.e. blank Unit), or in terms of weight/volume/qualitative units.
+Quantities can be quoted as distinct counts (i.e. blank unit), or in terms of weight/volume/qualitative units.

 As can be seen, some pre-processing would be required before our